George W. Bush 2000 presidential campaign: February

 As the New Hampshire primary results were reported Bush was very pleased when he won the first precinct counted in Dixville Notch.
 However, when the primary ended McCain had an eighteen-point lead over Bush and he agreed that Tuesday's results were more of a beginning than an end.

 Despite this defeat Bush was still certain that South Carolina was Bush country.
-As the South Carolinian primary approached McCain overtook Bush in the polls by five points.
+As the South Carolinia primary approached McCain overtook Bush in the polls by five points.
 McCain was focusing his efforts on South Carolina while Bush was divided between Delaware and South Carolina.
-Another poll taken from the fourth to fifth in South Carolina showed that McCain had a lead of four points with 44%, up from 32% in January, against Bush's 40%, down from 52% in January.
+Another poll taken from the fourth to the fifth in South Carolina showed that McCain had a lead of four points with 44%, up from 32% in January, against Bush's 40%, down from 52% in January.

 Bush criticized McCain's campaign strategy stating that "if somebody runs for president of the United States, they need to run in all the states".

 On the eighth Bush won the Delaware primary with 50.73%, he hoped that this victory could be used to make him surge in the South Carolina polls which was to happen in eleven days.
 Two days later Steve Forbes announced that he was ending his campaign, but refused to endorse any of the candidates at that moment.

 Shortly before the primary a debate was held where both Bush and McCain attacked each other for negative campaigning, giving a small victory to minor candidate Alan Keyes.
 Since the New Hampshire primary Bush had been spending millions in South Carolina, with $2.8 million alone being used to buy television ads, and it was working, Bush had risen in the polls to 58% against McCain's 31%.

 On the nineteenth Bush won the South Carolinaian primary with 53.39% against McCain's 41.87%, however McCain wasn't defeated yet as his campaign still looked forward to the Michigan primary.
 On the 22nd McCain defeated Bush in both his home state of Arizona and Michigan with over 50%, allowing him to continue his campaign and gave him confidence while going into the March 7 primaries.
 Bush tried to salvage a victory from this defeat saying that "among Republicans and independents, there is no question who the winner is in Michigan tonight, and you're looking at him".
 At the end of the month Bush defeated McCain in three primaries, in Puerto Rico he took 94.21% of the vote, in Virginia he took 52.79% of the vote, in Washington he took a narrow victory with 48.26% of the vote against McCain's 47.98% and in the North Dakota caucus he took 75.72% of the vote.